 For most people, adding a website to a TikTok profile doesn't make a big difference.
 But it is a sign that the TikTok platform is maturing Here are a few predictions about how website links will change the TikTok experience.

 Although some people might think that this dilutes TikTok's quality because it will be more crowded with brands, I actually think this will dramatically improve the quality of content since professional videographers and creators will have a reason to stick around.
-We used to invest in great TikTok content, for example, but we stopped trying because we found that the time spent wasn't worth it given that no one who visited our profile could link to our website.
+We used to invest in great TikTok content, for example, but we stopped trying as seriously because we found that the time spent wasn't worth it given that no one who visited our profile could link to our website.
 Now, however, they will be able to.

 (Kapwing is a free video editing website that helps creators make slightly better content than it's possible to make with TikTok's primitive editing tools.
 Check it out if you want to up your video game.)